What is high cholesterol?

 LDL (low-density lipoprotein) is called “bad” cholesterol.
 It takes cholesterol directly to your arteries.
 Excess amounts of cholesterol sometimes cause a plaque buildup which increases the risk of blood clot in the arteries, which can eventually lead to a heart attack or stroke.

-VLDL is very-low-density lipoprotein produced in the liver and carried through your bloodstream into your body.
+There’s also very-low-density lipoprotein (VLDL) produced in the liver and carried through your bloodstream into your body.
 VLDL mainly carries triglycerides into your blood vessels.
 Like LDL, VLDL is also considered “bad” cholesterol as too many triglycerides can build up deposits in your artery walls and make them narrow.
 This restricts blood-flow, and can also lead to serious health issues.

 Poor cholesterol levels are usually found in adults, particularly those over the age of 40.
 This is because as you get older, your body becomes worse at removing LDL cholesterol.
 You are also more likely to have high cholesterol if you’re a smoker, a drinker, have a bad diet, lead a sedentary lifestyle or are overweight or obese.